gve-sw/gve_devnet_dnac_vip_client_monitoring/README.md

     ```

 ## Usage
-Now it is time to launch the application!
+Now it is time to run your script!
 Simply type in the following command in your terminal:

     $ python app.py